FBI Fires Peter Strzok, Political Lightning Rod Who Criticized Trump

 But he had remained an employee, including apparently following the FBI's decision to have him escorted out of its Washington, D.C., headquarters in June.

-Strzok's attorneys called his dismissal "not only a departure from typical bureau practice," but a decision that contradicted earlier commitments by FBI Director Christopher Wray to follow standard process in dealing with its personnel matters.
+Strzok's attorneys called his dismissal "not only a departure from typical bureau practice" but a decision that contradicted earlier commitments by FBI Director Christopher Wray to follow standard process in dealing with its personnel matters.

-Strzok has been the target of months of attacks by President Trump and his supporters over the text messages, which Strzok exchanged on his official government mobile phone with Page.
+Strzok has been the target of months of attacks by Trump and his supporters over the text messages, which Strzok exchanged on his official government mobile phone with Page.
 The two were having an extramarital affair and used their work devices to conceal that from their spouses, they've acknowledged.

 Trump and his Republican allies — particularly in the House of Representatives — argue Strzok and Page embody what they call the "bias" within the FBI and Justice Department that is really at the heart of the department's Russia investigation, which in Trump's construction is a "witch hunt" out to frame him.